smfo/whatILearntToday/Frontend/Styling/boxes.md

 ## Inline boxes

 * Don't affect vertical spacing.
 They are for styling stuff inside a block, and appears inside block boxes
-* The width is based on the containt in the container, not the parent
+* The width is based on the content in the container, not the parent
 * Completly ignore vertical margin

 **Span** is a inline element.